ImperialCollegeLondon/pyrealm/docs/source/users/array_inputs.md

 As an example of how to do this in practice, in the following example most of the arguments to {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment` are 2-dimensional in time and position.
-But the pressure 1-dimensional --- constant in time.
+But the pressure is 1-dimensional --- constant in time.
 Therefore, the time axis is added before passing it to {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment`.